-To make our own we use this recipe, it is great to be able to make it ourselves and always have more on hand when we need.
+To make our own we use the recipe in our PLAY RECIPES deck, it is great to be able to make it ourselves and always have more on hand when we need.
 It's even better to embrace the whole experience and include the kids in the 'cooking'.

 The recipe we use is no-cook, so it's very simple to make.
-It is also a massive bonus to know everything that is in it, so one some gets eaten it's kinda ok!
+It is also a massive bonus to know everything that is in it, so when some gets eaten it's kinda ok!

 Make it yourself or buy it, it doesn’t matter in the end.
 Do what works for YOU and YOUR family.
 Either way, get dough into your daily routine, simply by having it on the shelf and showing your little ones that it is always an option!